 God-fearing Christians believe that Jesus accepted crucifixion on a cross for the benefit of us all.
-The message from this is at the heart of all true gospel preaching and consequently the cross symbol is used by two billion Christians all over the world.
+The message from this is at the heart of all true Gospel preaching and consequently the cross symbol is used by two billion Christians all over the world.

-trident symbol to identify their religion.
-Then, early in the fourth century, when Emperor Constantine began converting the 'official' religion of the Roman Empire to Christianity, execution by crucifixion was abolished and the cross became the emblem for Christians.
+So initially, Christians adopted the trident symbol or the fish symbol to identify their religion.
+Then, early in the 4th century, when Emperor Constantine publicly declared that Christianity should be tolerated, execution by crucifixion was abolished and the cross became the emblem for Christians.

 The cross is now carried by more people than any other religious talisman and is considered by a few to be sacred to the extent that it becomes icon of adoration in its own right.
-However, such idolatory is certainly not the norm in Christendom, particularly Protestant Christianity.
+However, such idolatry is certainly not the norm in Christendom, particularly Protestant Christianity.

 In heraldry crosses are grouped into the following main categories: